 The biggest retail players along this Central London stretch embrace the Yuletide spirit, as the street goes traffic-tree for its grand Christmas lights launch.
 You might even spot a minor British celebrity or two...

-The lights are switched on on 16 November 2017.
+The lights are switched from mid November 2021.

 Yes, it’s slightly cheesy, but there’s a reason why this Hyde Park stalwart is London’s largest festive fiesta.
 Now in its eleventh year, it’s been helping even the grumpiest of Grinches get into the Christmas groove with a winning formula of alpine-themed bars, ice-skating rinks, and raucous rides.